Rice Pudding Recipe is an old fashioned recipe made with parboiled rice, milk, cinnamon and raisins, cooked on stove-top.

 It is a grain that is sodium and fat free, and fortified with vitamins and iron.

-However, Do Not wash rice before cooking.
+wash rice before cooking.

 Raisins are a low salt food, fat and cholesterol free.